patractlabs/substrate-contracts-book/docs/redspot/guides/configuration.md

 }
 ```

-You can also configure other network names, such as mainnet, some_network_name, etc.
+You can also configure test networks, such as mainnet, some_network_name, etc.

 ```typescript
 {